 Don’t complicate things with your sales or leasing activity.
 Review the position of your client and the negotiating party beforehand so you can see the motivations and ‘must-have’ solutions to bring about a positive result.

-Here is a list of essential and perhaps critical business skills for this property market as we work through the restrictions of doing business at the time of COVID-19.
+Here is a list of essential and perhaps critical business skills for this property market.
 See how you can use these facts to your advantage:

 - Segmenting your people and client list – This strategy is centred around the fact that some people are more valuable to you than others.
 Know your VIP’s, your clients, and those prospects that you think will move ahead with property activity in the next 12 months.
-Connect frequently with them now as the momentum in commercial real estate will escalate with the potential control of the COVID-19 virus through any new vaccine when it becomes available (and it likely will).
+Connect frequently with them now as the momentum in commercial real estate will escalate.

 - Look at the potential of transactions – Some properties are better than others in both potential and or quality.
 There are some decisions to make here with property values, locations, types, and marketing methods.
 Work with the properties that you know will have some reasonable potential of enquiry and negotiation.